Trastuzumab-xxxx (Herceptin®, Kanjinti™)

 - Bone marrow suppression.
 This is a decrease in the number of white blood cells, red blood cells,and platelets.
 This may raise your risk of infection, make you tired and weak (fatigue), and raise your risk of bleeding.

 - Congestive heart failure – your heart has less ability to pump blood properly

 - Soreness of the mouth and throat.
 You may have red areas, white patches, or sores that hurt

 - Changes in the way food and drinks taste

 - Upper respiratory infection

-Note: Each of the side effects above was reported in 10% or greater of patients treated with trastuzumab.
+Note: Each of the side effects above was reported in 10% or greater of patients treated with trastuzumab-xxxx.
 Not all possible side effects are included above.

 Warnings and Precautions

 - Changes in the tissue of the heart and heart function.
 Some changes may happen that can cause your heart to have less ability to pump blood.
 This drug may also increase your risk of heart attack.

 - Serious and life-threatening lung problems such as inflammation (swelling) and scarring of the lungs which makes breathing difficult.